koukibadr/Searchable-Listview/README.md

 ## Getting Started

-In order to add motion toast to your project add this line to your `pubspec.yaml` file
+In order to add searchable listview package to your project add this line to your `pubspec.yaml` file

 ```yaml
 dependencies: